How Much Do Uber Drivers Make?

-- The Uber Referral Program: drivers can earn $5 for each passenger they refer and a bountiful monetary reward for each new driver.
+- The Uber Referral Program: Drivers can earn $5 for each passenger they refer and a bountiful monetary reward for each new driver.
 We recently learned about the story of Joseph Ziyaee.
-They actually made $90,000 in 6 months by using the referral bonus system.
-Although results will vary, it is worth sharing.
+He made $90,000 in six months by using the referral bonus system.
+Although results will vary, his story demonstrates what’s possible with referrals.

 To see which bonuses are currently available in your area, go here.